Common People: Composition

 Cocker came up with the tune on a small Casiotone MT-500 keyboard he had bought from the Music & Video Exchange shop in Notting Hill in west London.
 He thought the melody "seemed kind of catchy, but I didn't think too much about it".
 When he played it at rehearsals to the other members of the band, most of them were unimpressed; Steve Mackey said it reminded him of Emerson, Lake & Palmer's 1977 hit single "Fanfare for the Common Man".
 Keyboardist Candida Doyle was the only member of the group who spotted the potential of the tune, saying "I just thought it was great straight away.
 It must have been the simplicity of it, and you could just tell it was a really powerful song then."
 Cocker then wrote the lyrics inspired by his time in London.
 The song was first performed in public during the band's set at the Reading Festival in August 1994: Cocker revealed that he had written the majority of the lyrics the night before the band's performance, and he had trouble remembering them on stage the following day.

 The band realised they had "written something that had slight pretensions to anthemic" and wanted to find a producer that could give them a big-sounding record.
 Veteran producer Chris Thomas was chosen and the single was recorded in a two-week period at The Town House in London.
 The group used all 48 tracks of the studio, filling them with a variety of sounds from keyboards and even a Stylophone to create the anthemic sound they were looking for: Thomas remembered that the band "were just coming up with stuff all the time, it was just trying things on here and there."
 To keep the single at around four minutes, the final verses that begin "Like a dog lying in a corner" were omitted, although they appear on the album version.
 These include the peak of the crescendo where Cocker reduces to an intense whisper and describes the life of "common people".

 The tune bears "more than a passing resemblance" to the song "Los Amantes" by the Spanish group Mecano, which came out in 1988.
 However, Pulp were not accused of plagiarism despite the similarity.

 Music video

-The accompanying music video featured an appearance from actress Sadie Frost and a dance routine improvised by Cocker on the day of shooting.
+The accompanying music video for "Common People" was directed by Pedro Romhanyi, featuring an appearance from actress Sadie Frost and a dance routine improvised by Cocker on the day of shooting.
 The video also features a homage to the "Eleanor Rigby" sequence in the animated film Yellow Submarine, with everyday people stuck in repeating loops lasting less than a second.
 The club scenes were filmed inside Stepney's Nightclub on Commercial Road in the East End of London.
 The nightclub still had its original décor, including a 1970s dance floor, and was described as a "cultural icon" when under threat of demolition in 2007.